 When we reload, we see our list neatly displayed under the image.

 Let's add one more element to our page.
 No website would be complete without links.
-They're important for linking pages together, and providing references to outside sites.
+They're important for linking pages together and providing references to external sites.

 Let's add the following code to the index.html file.